All States/Delaware/Newark/General Contracting

 Licensing Requirements

 Delaware requires General Contractor License through Division of Professional Regulation.
-Must pass written exam, provide 4 years experience or 2-year degree plus 2 years experience, maintain $10,000 surety bond.
-License renewal every 2 years with 8 hours continuing education.
+Class A (unlimited dollar value), Class B (up to $500K), Class C (up to $100K).
+Must pass PSI exam, provide financial statements, carry required insurance.
+3 years experience required for Class A/B. License renewal every 2 years with 8 hours continuing education.

 §2